rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="a-4">  ☑️ Step 4: Add new URL routes to <code>/server/server.js</code>  </h3>

-We're also going to add our new static page URL routes to `server.js`:
+We're also going to add two new static page URL routes to `server.js`:

 ```javascript
 //  Mapping URLs to pages